arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ![Board being updated](assets/migration-process.png)

 When this is done you can continue setting up the network connection for your board and it will now be using the latest provisioning method with the Arduino Cloud!

+### Removing Saved Network Configuration

+This section will explain how to remove the stored network credentials and force the restart of the BLE interface of a board that has been provisioned with version 2.0.
+This can be useful to either reset the board or to update the network credentials via BLE.

+If you want to remove the stored network credentials and force the restart of the BLE interface, so that the network credentials can be updated via BLE.
+Please follow these instructions depending on your baord:

+- `Arduino Opta`: Press and hold the user button (BTN_USER) until the led (LED_USER) turns off
+- `Arduino MKR WiFi 1010`: Short pin 7 to GND until the led turns off
+- `Arduino GIGA R1 WiFi`: Short pin 7 to GND until the led turns off
+- `Arduino Nano RP2040 Connect`: Short pin 2 to 3.3V until the led turns off
+- `Arduino Portenta H7`: Short pin 0 to GND until the led turns off
+- `Arduino Portenta C33`: Short pin 0 to GND until the led turns off
+- `Other boards`: Short pin 2 to GND until the led turns off
+- `Portenta Machine Control`: Currently the reset procedure is not available

+If you would like to remove the network credentials from the board, you can use the (**Arduino_NetworkConfigurator**)[https://github.com/arduino-libraries/Arduino_NetworkConfigurator?tab=readme-ov-file] library.
+Open Arduino IDE and on the left side open the **libray manager**.
+Search for **Arduino_NetworkConfigurator** and download it.
+Once it is downloaded go to **File > Examples > Arduino_NetworkConfigurator > Utility > DeleteConfiguration**, this will open a new example sketch.
+Select your board and port then upload this example sketch to your board.
+When the sketch has been uploaded you can look at the serial monitor to monitor the progress and troubleshoot if needed.